Introducing the KeynectUp Safety Platform

 Texting overseas numbers

-Based on feedback from our study abroad clients, most students who buy phone plans overseas choose cheaper options that don’t allow for texting with U.S. numbers.
-After incorporating the ability to store students’ international numbers, we realized we needed a fool-proof way to text these overseas numbers.
-Thus, we’ve begun to build out a portfolio of in-country numbers that can text any in-country international number.
+Based on feedback from our study abroad clients, most students who buy phone plans overseas choose cheaper options that don’t allow them to text a U.S. phone number.
+After incorporating the ability to store students’ international numbers, we realized we needed a foolproof method for texting these overseas numbers.
+So, we’ve begun to build out a portfolio of international phone numbers that can text any in-country number (eg, we’ve acquired an Italian number that can text any Italian phone… and the list goes on).

 How does it work?

 Our setup here is pretty slick.
 When sending a group message from the Safety Platform, the admin doesn’t need to do anything different to reach non-U.S. phone numbers.
-When the admin sends a message from the dashboard, our platform identifies the country code and texting capabilities of any recipient phone number.
-So, if a study abroad trip leader has a group of students in France, England, and Italy, all with varying phone types and country numbers, they only need to send one message from the platform.
+When the admin sends a message from the dashboard, our platform identifies the country of origin and the texting capabilities of any recipient phone number.
+So, if a study abroad trip leader has a group of students in France, England, and Italy, all with varying international phone numbers, the trip leader must only send one message from the platform.
 One message will deliver to each student’s phone from the local country number.

 We’re continuously expanding our portfolio of countries we can text within.
-As of right now, our supported countries are the U.K., Australia, Belgium, Brazil, Estonia, France, Germany, Italy, Sweden, and Spain.
-If you’re hoping to text within a country that’s not on the list, we’re always happy to take requests.
+As of right now, our supported countries are the U.K., Australia, Belgium, Brazil, Czech Republic, Estonia, France, Germany, Ireland, Italy, Sweden, and Spain.
+If you’re hoping to text within a country that’s not on the list, we’re happy to take requests.
+We’ll be continuously expanding this list.

 Email message delivery